AlgoGenesis/C/Linked_list/Circular_Linked_list/deletion/at_the_start/readme.md

-# Circular Linked List - Deletion at the Start
+# Circular Linked List - Deletion from the Start

 This program contains an implementation of a **Circular Linked List** with the ability to **delete a node from the start** of the list.